 Because my kids love so many of the traditional dishes I usually give in and make what the majority wants, and have done that for the past several years.

 But this year we got to have a preliminary Thanksgiving so to speak.
 You see, with all of our kids grown and out on their own, we have girlfriends and fiances plus their families to deal with.

 The last couple of years have been easier.
-Two of our kids were single, so it was just my son and his girlfriend's family to organize with.
-We adore her family so it was very easy to just combine everyone for one big meal.
+Two of our kids were single, so it was just my son and his girlfriend’s family to organize with.
+We adore her family so it was very easy to just combine everyone into one big meal.
 Two years ago it was here at our place, last year it was at theirs.

 That was when we decided to have a pre-holiday dinner to get all of the kids together and spend some time with them.
 So I got to stretch my imagination and come up with a few twists to some of my traditional dishes for this “warm up” meal, which I absolutely loved doing.

 For years I have cooked my turkey the same way.
 I was even bold enough to post it as The Perfect Roast Turkey, and I will tell you that it was, and still is, one of the best dang turkey recipes I have ever tasted.

 However, I had a few ideas rambling around in my little head.
 Ever since we started smoking everything this summer (in the smoker that is!), I have been tinkering around with brine ideas, rubs, sauces, etc.

 We smoked a couple of chickens using this brine and OhhEmmmGeeee we thought our taste buds had died and gone to heaven!

 So immediately we started toying with the idea of smoking the turkey this year.
 We ended up nixing that idea because;

 A) We would have to butterfly the turkey to fit it in our smoker (which is how we do our chickens but for some reason we didn’t want to do a turkey that way)